dynarithmic/twain_library/README.md

         DTWAIN_SysDestroy();
     }

+In addition to selecting a Source by using the "Select Source" dialog box, you can select a TWAIN Source by using the TWAIN Source's "Product Name", i.e. the name that is used within the dialog box.

+This effectively selects the TWAIN Source without the dialog box appearing.
+The function to use would be `DTWAIN_SelectSourceByName` instead of `DTWAIN_SelectSource` or `DTWAIN_SelectSource2`

+    #include <iostream>
+    #include "dtwain.h"

+    int main()
+    {
+        // display DTWAIN version, just for fun std::cout << "Hello to DTWAIN " << DTWAIN_VERINFO_FILEVERSION << "\n";

+        // initialize the DTWAIN DLL
+        DTWAIN_SysInitialize();

+        // Select a TWAIN Source called "My Scanner".
+This assumes that "My Scanner" is the name
+        // of one of the TWAIN devices installed on the system DTWAIN_SOURCE Source = DTWAIN_SelectSourceByNameA("My Scanner");

+        if ( Source ) // Will be non-zero if a Source is successfully selected {
+            //...
+        }
+        DTWAIN_SysDestroy();
+    }

 ----

-If you desire to acquire to an image in memory instead of a file, that can be done also.
+If you desire to acquire to an image in memory instead of an image file, that can be done also.
 By default, a Windows-based TWAIN driver always returns a Device Independent Bitmap (DIB) as the memory image.

     #include "dtwain.h"
     int main()